dcigic92/pp1-el-nido-tours/README.md

 ## Design

 ### Colours
 Black, white, burlywood and saddlebrown are only colours used in this project.
 ![Palette](assets/images/readme/palette.png)

 ### Typography
 In this project I used google fonts. *Fjala one* font used for headings and menu, *Lato* font used for the body text.

 ### Site Structure
-The website consists of 4 main pages and 2 confirmation pages that are intended only for feedback to the user after submitting booking or contact form.
+The website contains 4 main pages and 2 confirmation pages that are used only as a feedback to the user after submitting booking or contact form.

 ## Technologies Used
 - HTML